Vaisakh-RS/rock-paper-scissors/README.md

 # rock-paper-scissors
-A CLI based lethal game of Rock Paper Scissors to learn and practice JS
+A browser based game of Rock Paper Scissors with JS